top of page

 Parent-Teacher Conference – The Counseling Office is available to schedule parent/teacher conferences, in order to discuss academic concerns and course planning.

-• Please contact the teacher before setting up a parent teacher confernce.
+• Please contact the teacher before setting up a parent teacher conference.

 CCSD Graduation Requirements